Posted By: National Institute of Standards and Technology

 - Advancement of techniques for development and validation of UMP models.
 This may include demonstration of validation techniques for the effectiveness and accuracy of the UMP models or techniques for producing useful derivatives of UMP models or creative methods for mining documentary model descriptions into formal representations.

 The designated official representative of all finalist entries will be notified in an email from NIST to the e-mail address provided in the submission document that they have been selected as a finalist.
-Finalists will be required to respond affirmatively and complete further documentation within 5 business days that they meet the eligibility criteria set forth in this notice and they (in the case of a team, one designated representative) are able to participate in person at the 2017 ASME International Manufacturing Science and Engineering Conference (MSEC) June 4-8, 2017, at the University of Southern California.
-Travel supplements to defray costs of travel and conference participation will be made available as needed.
+Finalists will be required to respond affirmatively and complete further documentation within 5 business days that they meet the eligibility criteria set forth in this notice and they (in the case of a team, one designated representative) are able to participate in person at the 2018 ASME International Manufacturing Science and Engineering Conference (MSEC) at Texas A&M University from June 18-22, 2018 in College Station, Texas.
+Travel supplements to defray costs of travel and conference participation may be made available as needed.
 Return of any notification as “undeliverable” will result in disqualification.
 If a finalist indicates they are unable to participate in the conference or does not respond within 5 business days, NIST reserves the right to invite the next highest ranked entrant (who is not already a finalist), as determined by the subject matter experts, to participate as a finalist.

 All costs incurred in the preparation of Competition Entries are to be borne by Participants.

 For more information, please see the Official Rules for RAMP 2018.